Adith0503/webpage-22-10-25/README.md

 An introductory demonstration of accessible and readable markup

-This is ideal for beginners learning the basics of HTML and webpage structure.
+This is ideal for beginners learning the basics of HTML and webpage structure

-🗂 File Structure
-/
-├── index.html      # Main syllabus webpage
-├── university.png  # University logo (referenced in the HTML)
-├── lecturer.jpg    # Lecturer profile image
-└── favicon.png     # Favicon used in the <head>
-(Ensure the image files exist in your repository, or update paths accordingly.)

 🚀 Features Demonstrated
 ✔ Semantic HTML